twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PasteSpecialOutlineData** – This option will paste outline data.
 Default is on.

 ### Externals (used in Tools: Launch Externals)
-There are three built-in external programs: **MainType** (shows if installed and hides if not installed), **Fonts Folder** and **Character Map** (you can get rid of it in Windows 95 up to Windows XP via **Control Panel: Add or Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map**).
+There are three built-in external programs: **MainType** (shows if installed and hides if not installed), **Fonts Folder** and **Character Map** (you can get rid of it in Windows 95 up to Windows XP via **Control Panel: Add or Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map** or in Windows Vista & above by taking ownership of `charmap.exe` to users and deleting it).
 * **Location#** – The last character can be up to digit three.
 Default is empty.
 * **Title#** – The last character can be up to digit three.
 Default is **External #** whereas the last character is a number.